-If you have recently applied for asylum or plan on filing for asylum, this new policy could affect your case in case in a number of ways.
+If you have recently applied for asylum or plan on filing for asylum, this policy could affect your case in case in a number of ways.

 Under the previous "first in, first out" policy, an applicant could file a basic, "bare-bones" asylum application (Form I-589) and then gather all the relevant evidence and supporting documents while waiting the months or years for the interview.
-This also made sense because applicants are not (in most cases) eligible to apply for work authorization until their application has been pending 150 days, which means that filing the basic application as soon as possible made the applicant eligible for a work permit sooner.
+This also made sense because applicants are not (in most cases) eligible to apply for work authorization until their application has been pending for several months, which means that filing the basic application as soon as possible made the applicant eligible for a work permit sooner.

-Under the new "last in, first out" policy, it may be in an asylum applicant's best interest to delay filing for asylum, if possible, in order to have time to gather all the evidence related to the claim.
+Under the new "last in, first out" policy, it might be in an asylum applicant's best interest to delay filing for asylum, if possible, in order to have time to gather all the evidence related to the claim.
 All evidence must be received by the asylum office prior to the scheduled interview.
 The amount of time an applicant must file the evidence before the interview varies based on the asylum office, but is at least one week before.

-While it may be in an asylum applicant's best interest to delay filing to gather as much evidence as possible and prepare a personal statement, consider immigration status in making this determination.
+While it might be in an asylum applicant's best interest to delay filing to gather as much evidence as possible and prepare a personal statement, consider immigration status in making this determination.
 Asylum applicants who do not have a legal immigration status must apply for asylum within the first year of their most recent entry into the United States (unless they meet an exception to this deadline).

 People who are out of status must also be prepared to be referred to an immigration court for removal (deportation) proceedings relatively quickly if their case is not approved by the asylum officer.
 This could be positive in that the asylum applicant will have another chance to seek asylum before an immigration judge, but is also risky because it could result in an order of removal (deportation) if the judge does not approve the claim.

-Still, these applicants must make sure to apply before their status expires or within a reasonable time thereafter, or they may no longer be eligible for asylum.
+Still, these applicants must make sure to apply before their status expires or within a reasonable time thereafter, or they might no longer be eligible for asylum.
 Consider country conditions and the timeliness of their evidence to determine when to file an asylum claim.

-Would-be applicants who are currently in status may also want to delay applications under the "last in, first out" for another reason.
+Would-be applicants who are currently in status might also want to delay applications under the "last in, first out" for another reason.
 Under the previous "first in, first out" policy, most applicants were out of status by the time their asylum interviews were scheduled (as they took several years to schedule).
 This meant that if their case was not approved by the asylum office it would be referred to immigration court to be considered by an immigration judge.

 Under the new "last in, first out" policy, applicants with significant time left on their visas will likely still be in status when their claim is adjudicated.
 This means that if it is not approved the denial will be final and it will not be referred to an immigration judge.
 To reapply, the applicant will have to claim a change in circumstances relevant to the asylum claim once out of status.

-Because of the tight timelines the new policy will create, you may need to ask that USCIS reschedule your asylum interview to a later date.
+Because of the tight timelines the new policy will create, you might need to ask that USCIS reschedule your asylum interview to a later date.
 The asylum office will generally accommodate one reschedule request, made via email.
 Be aware, however, that your interview will likely be scheduled for several weeks after you make this request.